 In the upcoming season, Christopher is excited to be joining the 2020-2021 US VOCES8 Scholars program as a bass.
-He also looks forward to completing more commissioned works, making return appearances with the Raleigh Bach Soloists, the emerging vocal ensemble Servire, and other performing groups around the Triangle, performing as the baritone soloist in Faure's Requiem with Christ Church New Bern, performing as the bass soloist in BWV 131 in Staunton, Virginia's Bach Around The Clock festival, and pursuing a variety of other projects.
+He also looks forward to completing more commissioned works, making return appearances with the Raleigh Bach Soloists, the emerging vocal ensemble Servire, and other performing groups around the Triangle.
 He will be singing with the Duke University Chapel Music Program as a staff singer in their Vespers and Evensong ensembles and will be singing with Christ Church on Capitol Square as their Bass Choral Scholar and in their Evensong choir.
-He has also recently accepted a position as a Box Office Associate with the North Carolina Symphony, where he has previously served as their Philanthropy Department Intern.
-Lastly, Christopher has recently joined the Triangle Philharmonic Association as a Board Member.

 Outside of performing and composing, Christopher serves as an employee of the North Carolina Symphony, a Board Member for the Philharmonic Association, as well as the Executive Director of the emerging vocal ensemble, Servire.

 ECU News Services:

 Chancellor Installation Ceremony - Commission Award